-Her choreographic work, under the name SANDSTROMMOVEMENT, has been funded by the Seattle Office of Arts and Cultural Affairs, by Artsist Trust, as well as by numerous private donors.
+Her choreographic work, under the name SANDSTROMMOVEMENT, has been funded by the Seattle Office of Arts and Culture, by Artist Trust, as well as by numerous private donors.
 Her work has been presented by organizations such as On the Boards, Seattle Theatre Group, Velocity Dance Center, Perpich Center for the Arts and Creative Dance Center.

 She has created new choreographic work through commissions from organizations such as Seattle Dance Project, Velocity Dance Center, Stone Productions, Washington Ensemble Theater, Creative Dance Center, Evoke Productions and Seattle Theatre Group, among others.

-Ellie Sandstrom is a Performer, Choreographer and highly sought after Dance Educator, who is fueled by movement in many forms.
+Ellie Sandstrom is a Dance Educator, Performer and Choreographer, who is fueled by movement in many forms.

 She was honored as a "Dance Champion" and creative residency recipient from Velocity Dance Center, a "Spotlight Award" winner from Seattle Magazine, and can be seen in a book entitled "Seattle 100" by Photographer Chase Jarvis.

-Since receiving her BFA from Cornish College of the Arts in 2000, she has worked with many dance makers and artists, including Scott/Powell Performance and Locust (from 2000-2010), as well as Seattle Dance Project, Jessie Smith, Amy O'Neal, Mark Haim, Dayna Hansen, Veronica Lee-Baik/the Three Yells, Lynn Shelton with Karn Jukensmith, Etienne Cakpo, Corrie Befort, Reggie Watts and countless others, both in live stage and film work.
+Since receiving her BFA from Cornish College of the Arts in 2000, she has worked with many dance makers and artists, including Scott/Powell Performance and Locust (from 2000-2010), as well as Seattle Dance Project, Jessie Smith/Dead Bird Movement, Amy O'Neal, Mark Haim, Dayna Hansen, Veronica Lee-Baik/The Three Yells, Lynn Shelton with Karn Jukensmith, Etienne Cakpo, Corrie Befort, Reggie Watts and countless others, both in live stage and film work.